What, Why, How, Who, kai.do?

 The What

 This project has been on my mind for the last couple years, and I’ve decided to make it real.
-Through kai.do, I hope to share my exploration into topics such as data science, statistics, machine learning, mathematics, film photography, and whatever else I run into on the road my dopamine hungry brain is careening down.
+Through kai.do, I hope to share my exploration into topics such as data science, statistics, machine learning, mathematics, and whatever else I run into down the road my dopamine hungry brain is careening down.
+I also want to use it as a platform to showcase some of my more artistic ventures, like film photography.

-I believe in being a generalist over a specialist, not because it’s been rigorously proven to be better, but mostly because I couldn’t get myself to focus on one thing!
+I believe in being a generalist over a specialist, not because it’s been rigorously proven to be better, but mostly because I couldn’t get myself to stick to one thing!

 —Me, the author of kai.do, Nakai (AKA some random person on the internet)